Click on an article below or use CTRL + F to find a specific word or phrase.

 20.2 The maximum sick leave that can be accrued in one month is 8 hours, from all positions combined.
 The maximum sick leave that can be accrued in one year is 8 hours per month for 12 months, for a maximum total of 96 hours per year, from all positions combined.
 Sick leave may be accumulated without limit, and no additional sick leave with pay beyond that accumulated shall be granted.

-20.3 Upon request, a Teaching Associate who returns to CSU employment within ten (10) months following the date of separation shall be credited by the campus with his/her sick leave balance at the time of separation from previous CSU employment.
-If the Teaching Associate is appointed to a classification in which sick leave is not accrued, this provision shall not apply.
+20.3 Upon request, a Teaching Associate or Graduate Assistant who returns to CSU employment within ten (10) months following the date of separation shall be credited by the campus with his/her sick leave balance at the time of separation from previous CSU employment.
+If the Teaching Associate or Graduate Assistant is appointed to a classification in which sick leave is not accrued, this provision shall not apply.

-20.4 Bargaining unit employees other than Teaching Associates do not accrue sick leave.
+20.4 Bargaining unit employees other than Teaching Associates or Graduate Assistant do not accrue sick leave.

 Absences Chargeable to Sick Leave